-Worse still because of the gaslighting, mental or physical abuse, you could have reacted, they’ve then blame shifted, all the faults within that relationship onto you, and you’ve taken 100% of the blame, this is why when you stumble across narcissism, you think you are the narcissist that needs help, you are not.
+Worse still, because of the gaslighting, mental or physical abuse, you could have reacted, they’ve then blame shifted, all the faults within that relationship onto you, and you’ve taken 100% of the blame, this is why when you stumble across narcissism, you think you are the narcissist that needs help, without five of the nine criteria you are not.

-So if you can not totally remove them from your life, it’s time to recreate your boundaries and action them, it’s ok to say no, if it didn’t sit with you, you are allowed to say no. Now don’t say no just to be awkward because your ex, your parent or whoever the narcissist is in your life, is a manipulative twit, if you don’t mind, shock them by saying yes.
-Say if they want to change days they see the kids, and it suits you, just say yes, they’ll probably try that tactic again, again say yes if it works for the children and you, say no if not.
+So if you can not totally remove them from your life, it’s time to recreate your boundaries and action them.
+It’s ok to say no. If it didn’t sit with you, you are allowed to say no. Now don’t say no just to be awkward because your ex, your parent or whoever the narcissist is in your life, is a manipulative twit.
+If you don’t mind, shock them by saying yes.
+Say if they want to change the days they see the kids, and it suits the children and yourself, just say yes, they’ll probably try that tactic again, again say yes if it works for the children and you, say no if not.
 Use Grey Rock.
-Do not let the narcissist know yours and your children’s new routines, they can, and they will use this against you.
+Do not let the narcissist know your and your children’s new routines.
+They can, and they will use this against you.

-If your parents would like you to do something and you can, again shock them and say yes, be kind to them when they are to you if you don’t need to say No, and of you need to say stick to your No. Don’t give them any attention at all when they are treating you wrong, just say ” you’re entitled to not agree with me, and I’m entitled to not agree with you.”
+If your parents would like you to do something and you can, again shock them and say yes, be kind to them when they are to you if you don’t need to say No, and of you do need to say No say stick to your No. Don’t give them any attention at all when they are treating you wrong, just say “you’re entitled to not agree with me, and I’m entitled to not agree with you.”